yossadh/yossadh.github.io/_drafts/2018-12-19-christmas-protein.md

    ```

 1. *Jingle bells, jingle bells, oh what fun it is, to analyse your result!*
-Just for fun, I also included `NATALIE`, our dear blog coach, in the search, and coincidentally her name is Christmas-sy!
-(Latin: *natalis dies Domini* = birthday of the Lord)
-Her name turns out to be quite popular across the kingdoms so to speak, from bacteria, fish, octopus, to birds, there are proteins with `NATALIE` inside :D

    Matches:
    `angel candle candy charity chill cider creche elves family festival garland greeting icicle kings lights manger merry mittens myrrh nativity navidad partridge presents reindeer scarf sleigh stnick sweater tidings tinsel wassail winter wintry wiseman wish wrap wreath`